Renovating and furnishing your flat can be costly for many Singaporeans.

 You can save cost and decrease your carbon footprint by reusing old items which are still in good condition.

-I personally brought over several items from my parents’ and in-laws’ place.
+I personally brought over several items from my previous home.
 Some examples include the study table chair, blanket, cloth, all fork and spoon, cups and vacuum cleaner.

 It is really ok to bring items over and not everything has to be brand new.
 Doing so, would save you the additional cost of purchasing them.